Research

 Biography

-Before joining FSR Climate, he was managing the public affairs of Enercoop, the main renewable energy cooperative in France, monitoring EU and national energy policy developments as well as engaging with external stakeholders.
-Prior to that, he has gained professional experience at the European Commission, where he was supporting DG Climate Action in implementing the EU Emission Trading System and carbon leakage measures.
-He has also been responsible for the development of the project Energie Solidaire against energy poverty and has worked for several environmental NGOs.
+Before joining FSR Climate, he managed Enercoop’s public affairs.
+Prior to that, he has gained professional experience at the DG Climate Action of the European Commission.
+He has also been responsible for developing the Energie Solidaire endowment fund to address energy poverty and has worked for several environmental NGOs.

-Albert graduated in 2012 from Sciences Po Strasbourg with a double Master Degree in Energy and Sustainability Law and Management as well as in Public Affairs and Administration.
+Albert graduated in 2012 from Sciences Po Strasbourg in Public Action and Administration, and from the University of Strasbourg in Energy and Sustainability Law and Management.

 Recent Publications